 it also states:

-• “CLM differs from other Enterprise Business Disciplines because it focuses on cross-functional use of configurable products.”
+- “CLM differs from other Enterprise Business Disciplines because it focuses on cross-functional use of configurable products.”

-• “Provides a Single Source of Truth for Configurable Data
+- “Provides a Single Source of Truth for Configurable Data“

-• “handles the ever-increasing complexity of Configurable Products“.
+- “handles the ever-increasing complexity of Configurable Products“.

 I find Configuration Lifecycle Management is a core Configuration Management practice you need to have in place for configurable products.
 The dependencies you need to manage are enormously complex.
-Software parameters that depend on specific hardware, hardware to hardware dependencies, commercial variants, and options.
+Software parameters that depend on specific hardware, hardware-to-hardware dependencies, commercial variants, and options.

 Want to learn more?

-For becoming trained in CM2, people can reach out to the Institute for Process Excellence, a company that focuses on consultancy and methodology for many aspects of a modern, digital enterprise, including Configuration Management.
+To become trained in CM2, people can reach out to the Institute for Process Excellence, a company that focuses on consultancy and methodology for many aspects of a modern, digital enterprise, including Configuration Management.

 And there is more out there, e.g.: